 - Address Moisture Issues with Professional Expertise

 Damp and humid areas in your home can attract pests like termites, roaches, and silverfish.
-Repair any leaks promptly, ensure proper ventilation in areas prone to moisture, and use dehumidifiers if necessary.
+Repair any leaks promptly with a damp proofing professional, ensure proper ventilation in areas prone to moisture, and use dehumidifiers if necessary.
 Seeking the assistance of your neighborhood pest control specialists will provide you with professional expertise in identifying potential problem areas and implementing effective solutions.